 sent by the Pope as his legate in July 1563, managed to find a compromise on this and other open points.
 In December 1563 during a final session all the decisions taken by the Council were formally approved and in January 1564 the Pope endorsed them.

 The Council abolished some of the most notorious abuses and introduced or recommended disciplinary reforms affecting the sale of indulgences, the morals of convents, the education of the clergy.
 Pilgrimages, the veneration of saints and relics, and the veneration of the Virgin Mary were strongly reaffirmed.
 The authorized interpretation of the decrees was reserved to the Pope alone.

-Pope Pius IV like many other of his predecessors assigned important positions to his relatives: two families in particular benefited from the papal decisions: the Borromeo, a Milanese family to whom belonged Cardinal Carlo, nephew of the pope; he was a man of great religious zeal who played a major role in implementing the Council decisions and in the overall Counter-Reformation process.
+Pope Pius IV, similar to many other of his predecessors, assigned important positions to his relatives: two families in particular benefited from the papal decisions: the Borromeo, a Milanese family to whom belonged Cardinal Carlo, nephew of the Pope; he was a man of great religious zeal who played a major role in implementing the Council decisions and in the overall Counter-Reformation process.
 The Borromeo are still a prominent Italian family.
-The second family favoured by the pope was that of Cardinal Mark Sittich Von Honehems, another nephew of the pope who Italianized his name in Marco Sittico Altemps.
+The second family favoured by the Pope was that of Cardinal Mark Sittich Von Hohenems, another nephew of the Pope who Italianized his name in Marco Sittico Altemps.

 Palazzetto di Tizio da Spoleto: fresco by Federico Zuccari celebrating Pope Pius IV whose coat of arms